How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 The method in this tutorial isn’t the most futuristic way to grow weed, but it will give you…

-$150 to Get to Your First Harvest, Almost Free Weed After That
+$150 to Start, Then Ultra-Cheap Almost Free Weed After That

-• Supplies – As little as $130 to get started (as explained above, full supplies list with details and links below)
+• Supplies – Under $150 to get started growing weed (full supplies list with details and links below)

 Basically free weed after your first grow!

-This is the basic setup (total estimated cost includes seeds, grow light, grow medium, plant containers, and nutrients)
+This is the basic setup (total estimated cost includes seeds, grow light, grow medium, plant containers, and nutrients), with a Runtz plant.

-Example of buds produced (strain is Auto Amnesia)
+Example of buds produced (this strain is Auto Amnesia).

 Supplies Needed